krishnavteja/ReactNodeReadingList/README.md

  **$gulp**

-7) If you need a server to run the app under, you can use the mongoose server.
-Just double click it and to the url
+7) If you need a server to run the app under, you can use the mongoose server included at the root.
+Just double click it and to the url.
+Ideally we should use express's routes to render the right html but for this POC, I decided to keep things easy.

  http://localhost:8080/client/views/home.html